simonbesnard1/gedidb/README.md

 </p>

 ***
-# Global covariation of forest age transitions with the net carbon balance #
+# GEDI toolbox: A toolbox to download, process, store and visualise Global Ecosystem Dynamics Investigation (GEDI) data #

 ## Table of Contents